-In this tutorial we will show you how to install Mono on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Mono is a open source platform for developing and running cross-platform applications based on the ECMA/ISO Standards.
+In this tutorial, we will show you how to install Mono on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Mono is an open-source platform for developing and running cross-platform applications based on the ECMA/ISO Standards.
 It is a free and open-source implementation of Microsoft’s .NET framework.

 Install Mono on Ubuntu 18.04 LTS Bionic Beaver

-Now, we import the repository’s GPG key using the following command:
+Now, we import the repository’s GPG key using the following command below:

-Next, add the Mono repository to your system:
+Next, add the Mono repository to your Ubuntu system:

 To verify if Mono is installed, run the commands below:

-Congratulation’s!
+Congratulations!
 You have successfully installed Mono.
 Thanks for using this tutorial for installing Mono on your Ubuntu 18.04 LTS system.
-For additional help or useful information, we recommend you to check the official Mono website.
+For additional help or useful information, we recommend you check the official Mono website.